1150285/Java2/readme.md

 # mei-rep-2015

-The goal of this repository is to serve as a template for the projects developed during the courses of the MEI Master Program, Edition 2015.
+The goal of this repository is to serve as a template for the projects developed during the courses of the MEI Master Program, edition 2015.

-** Please follow the instructions of the teachers of you course because they will always prevail above what is stated in this readme file. **
+** Please follow the instructions of the teachers of your course because they will always prevail ovec what is stated in this readme file. **

 ## Structure of Folders